rian39/notes/deleuze_foucault.md

 it is between the statements and its conditions that visibilities insinuate themselves 66

-statements and visibilities ... which grapple like fighters, force one another to do something or capture one another, and on every occasion constitute 'truth' 67
+statements and visibilities ... which grapple like fighters, force one another to do something or capture one another, and on every occasion constitute 'truth' 67 {#knowing} {#images}

-'between the figure and the text we must admit a whole series of crisscrossings' 66
+'between the figure and the text we must admit a whole series of crisscrossings' 66 {#structure}